Hess Lake, Michigan, USA

 - Statistics / Weather / Helpful Links

 Looking for Hess Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Hess Lake is a natural freshwater lake in the West Central tourism region of Michigan.
 Located in Newaygo County in Brooks Township, just southeast of the village of Newaygo, this 755-acre lake is a great place to spend relaxing downtime, and there’s something here for the whole family, with a great variety of indoor and outdoor activities available year round.